Manage Your Tasks, Events, and Email

 Shared calendars make it easy to see when events overlap.
 For example, you can see when a coworker is busy to make sure she’s available for a day-long event that you need to schedule.

 When a coworker views your calendar, the details they can see are determined by the default access level.
 To show a specific coworker more or fewer details about your schedule, click next to your My Events calendar, then select Share Calendar.
 Keep in mind that your admin can limit the details that everyone can share with others.
+Also, admins with the View All Data permission can view user calendars even if they’re not shared.

 If you want to focus on just one calendar, click the colored squares for the other calendars to stop seeing them.
 Click the square again to make that calendar reappear.